yuliskov/SmartTube/README.md

 - Yes, there truly are different HDMI cable versions with different HDR-support, it's complicated
 - some devices (like the **NVIDIA Shield**) generally support HDR, but **not** the specific HDR format that is used on YouTube :cry:

-If HDR videos look looked dim or washed out, then check [this article](https://www.wired.com/story/hdr-too-dark-how-to-fix-it/). **If HDR is not working**, it's probably not this app's fault.
+If HDR videos look dim or washed out, then check [this article](https://www.wired.com/story/hdr-too-dark-how-to-fix-it/). **If HDR is not working**, it's probably not this app's fault.
 You might need to search on the web for "HDR" and your device name for any help.

 ## Liability

 We take no responsibility for the use of our tool, or external instances provided by third parties.
 We strongly recommend you abide by the valid official regulations in your country.
-Furthermore, we refuse liability for any inappropriate use of Invidious, such as illegal downloading.
+Furthermore, we refuse liability for any inappropriate use of third-party services.
 This tool is provided to you in the spirit of free, open software.

 You may view the LICENSE in which this software is provided to you [here](./LICENSE).